- Over 1 in 10 respondents cleaned their home daily since March 2020.

 Next, we asked respondents to name some of the specific items they were scrubbing down.
 Eighty-four per cent had cleaned the toilet, but only 48.1% had cleaned their desks.
 This percentage is a little concerning considering the average desk actually holds over 400 times the amount of bacteria than the average toilet.
 Toothbrush holders are also thought to be dirtier than toilets, yet only 32% had cleaned those.
 And shoes, which arguably make the most outside contact, were only cleaned by 27.8% of respondents.
 Despite the stress of staying clean and healthy, 15% of our respondents still had their hearts in the right place and donated some (clean) clothes to those in need.
 If you are interested in donations as well, these charities are accepting and dispersing everything from food to clothes and shelter to those in need.

 We're happy to report that the data proved action is taking place across the world.
-While we may not all have medical degrees or the money to help the cause directly, respondents had taken the virus seriously and nearly 100% of people had cleaned at least something because of it.
 We're even happier to report that those who did clean were also usually experiencing therapeutic, calming effects during the pandemic.

-Beyond these sensations and the ability to prevent disease, cleaning also helps a person enjoy their surroundings more, which is essentially our North Star at QS Supplies.
+Beyond these sensations, cleaning also helps a person enjoy their surroundings more, which is essentially our North Star at QS Supplies.
 We work every day to ensure more beautiful and more functional homes.
 From bathroom furniture and kitchen sinks to basin mixer taps, kitchen mixer taps and shower enclosures, QS Supplies would be delighted to start sprucing up your surroundings.
 If you're in need of anything of the sort or perhaps just a little inspiration, head to QS Supplies today.

 Methodology and Limitations

 We surveyed 715 Americans and 307 Europeans.
-We asked them questions about their household cleaning habits during the COVID-19 pandemic.
+We asked them questions about their household cleaning habits since March 2020.

 Of these, 43% identified as female, and 57% identified as male.
 Respondents ranged in age from 20 to 61 with an average of 35 and a standard deviation of 10 years.
 An attention-check question was used to identify and disqualify respondents who failed to read questions and answers in their entirety.